twonk/MyEnergi-App-Api/README.md

 Each Eddi can have 2 heaters attached.
 To get which one is the current one that has priority call `/cgi-set-heater-priority-E10088888  `

 The priority can be set like `/cgi-set-heater-priority-E10088888-2` to make the second heater have priority

+## Return Codes

+ODE	MEANING
+ 0	O.K. / Success
+-1	Invalid ID – The unit or group cannot be found or the user does not have access rights to the ID.
+-2	Invalid DSR command sequence number.
+Valid write values or 1-15 inclusive.
+Valid read values are 0-15 inclusive.
+-3	No action taken.
+Command Sequence Number “csn” equals “err” for single unit. i.e. Command Sequence number is same as last.
+-4	Hub not found.
+No associated hub record for the unit.
+-5	Internal Error.
+-6	Invalid load value.
+-7	Year missing.
+-8	Month missing or invalid.
+-9	Day missing or invalid.
+-10	Hour missing or invalid.
+-11	Invalid TTL Value.
+-12	User not authorised to perform operation.
+-13	Serial No not found.
+-14	Missing or bad parameter.
+-15	Invalid password.
+-16	New passwords don’t match.
+-17	Invalid new password.
+Password must not contain “&” -18	New password is same as old password.
+-19	User not registered.
+-20	Minute missing or invalid
+-21	Slot missing or invalid
+-22	Priority bad or missing
+-23	Command not appropriate for device
+-24	Check period bad or missing
+-25	Min Green Level bad or missing
+-26	Busy – Server is already sending a command to the device.
+-27	Relay not fitted.

 ## Still to come...